 🛒 Ingredients & variations:

 - Butternut squash, canned chickpeas and spinach are the key ingredients in this recipe.

-- The creamy curry sauce is made from curry powder, garam masala, ground turmeric, ground cumin, vegetable stock and sour cream.
-Swap the sour cream for dairy-free sour cream to make this recipe vegan.
+- The creamy curry sauce is made from medium curry powder, garam masala, ground turmeric, ground cumin, vegetable stock and sour cream.

 - Fresh coriander and toasted peanuts are added when serving.
 These are optional.
 The curry will still be yummy without them, but they do bring additional freshness, crunch and protein.